Immunization (students starting Spring 2019 and later)

 Check your GSU student email for regular communication regarding deadlines, late fees, and reminders.

-Immunization Records can be submitted to the Office of the Registrar by:
+For new students Fall 2018 and prior, Immunization Records may be submitted to the Office of the Registrar by:

 Drop off: Office of the Registrar, C-1300 (off the Hall of Governors)